multiwavelength/gleam/README.md

 ## What is gleam?

-**gleam** is a Python package for fitting Gaussian models to emission and absorption lines in large samples of 1D galaxy spectra. **gleam** is tailored to work well without much human interaction on optical and infrared spectra in a wide range of instrument setups and signal-to-noise regimes.
+**gleam** is a Python package for fitting Gaussian models to emission and absorption lines in large samples of 1D galaxy spectra. **gleam** is tailored to work well without much human interaction on optical and infrared spectra in a wide range of instrument setups and signal-to-noise regimes. **gleam** will create a fits table with Gaussian line measurements, including central wavelength, width, height and amplitude, as well as estimated for the continuum under the line and the line flux, luminosity, equivalent width and velocity width. **gleam** will also, optionally, make plots of the spectrum with fitted lines overlays.

 ## Features